 Passing this bridge and turning left (west) to the entrance of Boulbon castle.

-The road to the castle
+1986 The road to the castle 2015

 Please look below to the clever compilation of C. Petit.
 It's situated near Frigolet.

-The trails around the abbey of Frigolet
+The found symbol - The trails around the abbey of Frigolet - 1986 Handmaiden.

-Fort St. Andre Avignon
+The maid - Fort St. Andre Avignon

 The maid brings the ring from the Princess to a messenger in the mountains.
 Riding out Fort St. Andre in Villeneuve les Avignon, the changing of clothes and hiding them.

 From the house to the bushes the handmaiden changes clothes

-Boulbon the path of the messenger
+Sentier de la Roque Canine - Boulbon the path of the messenger

 1986 The messenger on his way to look for Matthew and Tell 2014 2014

-St. Jean Cloistre, Avignon Chapterhouse, click here
+St. Jean Cloistre, Avignon Chapterhouse, click here Villeneuve Les Avignon

 Compilation of the episodes.

-castle built from the 12th century, located at 1-5 Rue du Fort in Boulbon,
+The castle of Boulbon is a stunning ruin of the feudal castle built from the 12th century, located at 1-5 Rue du Fort in Boulbon, Bouches-du-Rhône.
 Located on a strategic commercial and strategic axis, overlooking the

 Rhone valley, bordering the county of Provence and the Kingdom of France and crossing major roads at the time, the castle of Boulbon was considered, from its construction, As a sentinel of Provence.

 that the lords' house and the large terrace on the west side were built.
 It was in the 17th century that the castle saw the development of its terraced gardens as well as the road that leads to the north gate.

+of Sonora in Mexico in the years 1850, before To die there shot.
 The last count of Boulbon, Gaston de Raousset, died at Boulbon without direct descendants in 1956.
 The castle now belongs to the Bonaparte-Wyse family4.

-Curious how Fort Boulbon looks like from above?
+Are you curious how Fort Boulbon looks like from above?
 Here is a beautiful drone video.

 1986 2014 made by the owner 1986

-1986 Tell in front of Chateau Around 2015
+1986 Tell in front of Chateau The Entrance of Boulbon Around 2015

 Through the Entrance

-1986 The pursuit through the old ruined wall just beyond the entrance fence 2015
+1986 The pursuit through the old ruined wall just beyond the entrance fence.
+2015

 The smashing of the door

 Storming the door, Tell and Matthew on the run!
 A tense pursuit.
 The great scenes are supported by music of Stanislas Syrewicz and beautiful shots from above the castle

 Above you see the parts of the wall at the left side

-1986 2015 It's unbelievable this doesn't fall down 2015 taken from another angle
+1986 2015 It's unbelievable this doesn't fall down.
+2015 taken from another angle.

-1986 around 2015
+1986 Around 2015

 1986 2015 2016

+2015, the 'open' spiral staircase.
+Who dares to take this spiral open staircase?
 Scene of the photo in the middle is shot a few steps higher around the corner of this spiral staircase.